Pet adoption: Why should I adopt?

 Behavior.
 While your new pet may turn out to be the perfect lady or gentleman from day one, it is more likely that he/she will take a little while to adjust to new surroundings and routines.
 Be patient.
 Be positive.
 Yelling or hitting an animal in order to correct unacceptable behavior will only make matters worse.
 If your new kitty wants to hide under the bed for a few days until she feels safe, that’s OK.
 Just make sure she has food, water, and a litter tray.

 Behaviors like chewing, digging, and separation anxiety are just as common in dogs who come with a fine pedigree from a pet store or breeder as they are in mutts who have been rescued.
 Most behavior problems can be straightened out with patient and consistent application of a few simple training techniques.

 Where can I get more information?

-For more information on basic pet care, training and behavior, visit the resource section of the Best Friends website at www.bestfriends.org.
+For more information on basic pet care, training and behavior, visit Best Friends resources.
 The following books can also be helpful to you: